cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 | TBD41 | array                | Homogeneous Array                              |
 {: #tab-tag-values cols='r l l' title="Values for Tags"}

-*) TBD40 data item: second element of outer array in data item is native CBOR array (major type 4) or Typed Array (one of Tag TBD64..TBD87)
+*) TBD40 or TBD1040 data item: second element of outer array in data item is native CBOR array (major type 4) or Typed Array (one of Tag TBD64..TBD87)

 RFC editor note: Please replace TBDnn by the tag numbers